Playgol: learning programs through play: Conclusions and future work

 \section{Conclusions and future work}

 We have introduced the idea of \emph{learning programs through play}.
-In this approach, a program induction system creates its own tasks to solve, tries to solve them, and saves any solutions to its BK, which can then be reused to solve the user-supplied tasks.
-The main novelty of our playing approach is to perform \emph{unsupervised} meta-learning where the learner creates its own tasks.
-By contrast, existing meta-learning approaches are \emph{supervised} and \emph{need} a corpus of user-supplied training tasks.
+In this approach, a program induction system creates its own play tasks to solve, tries to solve them, and saves any solutions to its BK, which can then be reused to solve the user-supplied build tasks.
 We claimed that playing can improve learning performance.
 Our theoretical results support this claim and show that playing can reduce the sample complexity of a learner (Theorem \ref{thm:comp}).
 We have implemented our idea in \name{}, a new ILP system.
 Our experimental results on two domains (robot planning and string transformations) further support our claim and show that playing can substantially improve learning performance without the need for many play tasks.
 Our experimental results also show that predicate invention can improve learning performance because it allows a learner to discover highly reusable sub-programs.